Seby Zavala Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.
+- The Rays pitching staff ranks 14th in the league with a collective nine strikeouts per nine innings.

-- The Rays have the top team ERA among all league pitching staffs (2.79).
+- The Rays have the first-ranked team ERA among all league pitching staffs (2.83).

-- The Rays allow the fewest home runs in baseball (12 total, 0.6 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (15 total, 0.6 per game).

+- Eflin (3-0) takes the mound for the Rays in his fourth start of the season.
+He's put together a 2.81 ERA in 16 2/3 innings pitched, with 16 strikeouts.

-- In his most recent time out -- in relief on Monday -- the righty threw 2/3 innings against the Cincinnati Reds while surrendering hits.
+- In his last appearance on Sunday, the right-hander went five innings against the Chicago White Sox, giving up one earned run while surrendering three hits.

+- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
+Opponents have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.